- 01 How to Install, Initialize and Partition SSD

-Step 5.
 When Windows 10 has finished installing and the desktop appears, you can shut down your system and remove the installation media.
-The next time you start the computer, you will boot Windows 10 from the new SSD.
+The next time you start the computer, your PC will boot Windows 10 from the new SSD.

 Chances are that when you choose to use the Windows installation media way to reinstall Windows 10 on SSD, some strange error messages will prevent you from successfully installing the operating system on the selected hard drive.

 Read Also: Windows 10 Won't Install on SSD

 Error 1.
 Can't install Windows 10 on a new SSD